jasonsbarr/wanda/README.md

     (+ a b))
 ```

-Declare a variadic function (variable number of parameters) by prepending `&` to the rest argument
+Declare a variadic function (variable number of parameters) by prepending `&` to the rest argument.
+The rest variable will be collected into the function body as a list

 ```clojure
 (def sum (&nums)